pmahnke/stmgrts/_posts/2005/2005-12-07-letters_to_amer_3.md

 In closing, here is a limerick courtesy of my grandparents.

 > There once was a woman in Twickenham
->  Whose kids were so bad she got sick of ‘em
+>  Whose kids were so bad she got sick of 'em
 >  Then she realized with glee
 >  That she loved them – all three
->  And continued to hug and to kiss ‘em.
+>  And continued to hug and to kiss 'em.
 >
  Cheers from England!